Brazil's Vale third-quarter net falls 66 percent; Guinea mine on hold

 The average analyst estimate was for EBITDA to fall 58 percent.

-Goro, which was supposed to produce 60,000 metric tons of nickel a year, making it the world’s largest nickel mine, produced no nickel or cobalt in the third quarter.

-Vale, which hoped that nickel would reduce its dependence on iron ore, has spent more than $10 billion on nickel expansion in recent years with little result.

-Vale’s total investments fell 5.3 percent to $4.29 billion from a year earlier and were little changed from the second quarter.
-Weak sales and falling operational profitability could result in bigger spending cuts when a review of investment plans is announced in December.
+EBITDA as a percentage of sales fell to 35 percent from 59 percent a year ago.

+The impact of the company’s weak sales and operational profitability could be large when a review of investment plans is announced in December.
-Vale is now considering selling businesses to concentrate on projects such as its giant Serra Sul iron ore mine in Brazil’s Amazon and massive Moatize coal project in Mozambique as the world economy enters a slower phase, Vale said.

-“The sale of assets that do not add value will improve the allocation of capital and free up funds to help finance world class investments,” the company said.

 Chief Executive Murilo Ferreira has already put investments in Canada and Brazil on hold.
-On October 4 Vale said it was suspending operations at three Brazilian iron ore pellet plants.
+On October 4 the company said it suspended operations at three Brazilian iron ore pellet plants.

-On Wednesday, the company added the Simandou high-grade iron ore deposit to the list of projects on hold.
+On Wednesday, the company’s earnings report added the giant Simandou high-grade iron ore deposit in the West African nation of Guinea to the list of projects moved to the bottom of the spending list.

-The $1.3 billion Zogota mine at Simandou was to have started output by year end, but Vale said the mine’s scope and timetable are now under review and gave no startup date.
+Vale said in July that the $1.3 billion Zogota mine in the Simandou area was to have started output by the end of 2012.
+Its latest earnings statement said that the Zogota mine’s scope and timetable are now under review.
+It gave no date for a startup.

 Reuters reported on September 26 that the company might suspend the project.